Meet the Community Development Department

 Long Beach Planning Commission

-Commissioners: Wellington Marsh (Chair), Curtis Epping, Kathleen Graham, William Stidham, and Thomas Werner.
+Commissioners: Wellington Marsh (Chair), Curtis Epping, Kathleen Graham, William Stidham, Thomas Werner and Tina McGuire.
 We currently have a vacant position on the Planning Commission.
 Please contact Director Borchard, should you have interest in that position.
 Commission vacancies are filled by the Mayor.

 The Commission meets every second Tuesday of the month, 7 pm at City Hall.
 City Hall is ADA compliant.
 Applications must be submitted by the last business day of the month to be scheduled for the next Commission meeting.
 Planning Commission 2015 Calendar